 In the movie "Horrible Bosses" Charlie Day's character was unable to get a job because of the "sex crime" he had committed of urinating in a playground.
 Not to mention that an eighteen-year-old could carry the scarlet letter of a sex offender for the rest of his life just for having sex with his seventeen-year-old girlfriend.
-But it's perfectly legal for me to could marry my fourteen-year-old cousin in Virginia and then fuck her rotten.
+But it's perfectly legal for me to marry my fourteen-year-old cousin in Virginia and then fuck her rotten.

 I mean, there are genuine issues with our justice system in general, and with our justice system in regards to sex crimes in particular.
 The United States comes from a very puritan tradition, which means that we're in the strange position of being a modern, first world country that still has sodomy laws and places where oral sex is a crime.
 Do you know that having any kind of sex except for missionary style with your spouse is a violation of the Uniform Code of Military Justice?
 Adultery?
-That's a crime.
+That's a crime for a service member.
 Pre-marital sex?
 That's a crime.
 Doing it doggystyle?
 That's a crime.
 I'm not even making this up.

 So there's a part of me that worries about the witch hunt aspect of it.
 And then there's a part of me that worries that I'm not being vehement enough.
 That I have no idea what it's like to be a victim of sexual abuse.
 Those little kids will be fucked up for the rest of their lives, will never really be right again, and here I am intellectually pondering the equitable treatment of their tormentor.
 Since I don't have kids, since I don't have that paternal instinct, I can't understand what it would be like to see my children threatened with harm, or, even worse, harmed.
 Maybe there's nothing better in the world than Meghan's Law.
 Maybe it's the only thing that lets ordinary mothers and fathers sleep at night.